abirami003/Amazon-Insights-Sales-Trends-Analysis/README.md

  ### Recommendations

 - Watch is the lowest -selling item.
 To boost sales ,offer a "Watch Deal" promotion with 15% off
-- Shoes and Socks are the lowest-selling items.
+- Shoes and Socks are also the lowest-selling items.
 To boost sales, offer a "Buy 3 Sets of Socks, Get 1 Set Off" promotion and introduce a "Back to School" promotion for shoes from May 10 to May 30 with 20% discount to drive purchases during this key period
 - Cancellation rates are highest in Maharashtra, followed by Karnataka, Uttar Pradesh, Telangana, and Tamil Nadu.
 Addressing specific issues in these states will help reduce cancellations
 - Orders dropped from 880 to 410 between June 15 and June 29, and there was a similar decline from May 10 to May 26.
 Need to investigate the causes of these declines and implement corrective measures
 - To boost sales in the lowest-performing areas, Pondicherry and Lakshadweep, deploy localized marketing strategies and targeted promotions, and streamline logistics for faster delivery and improved customer satisfaction